peteroupc/peteroupc.github.io/suppcolor.md

 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
 - The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 standard observer.
 - The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 standard observer.

+<a id=Kinds_of_Color_Spaces></a>
+## Kinds of Color Spaces

+**Device-dependent** color spaces are based on how devices display or record color.
+Such color spaces include&mdash;

+- **light-mixture color spaces**, based on mixtures of colored lights (such as RGB, red-green-blue), and
+- **colorant-mixture color spaces**, based on mixtures of colored inks, dyes, or other colorants (such as CMYK, cyan-magenta-yellow-black).

+A color space defined in terms of a device-dependent color space is itself device-dependent.
+Examples of this include HSL, HSV, and HWB, which transform an RGB color space to ease intuition.

+**Device-independent** color spaces are based on how humans perceive color.
+These include XYZ color spaces as well as color spaces defined in terms of the XYZ color model, such as CIELAB and CIELUV.

 <a id=Additional_Color_Models></a>
 ## Additional Color Models